rhinoella/car-dealership/README.md

+# Decentralised Car Dealership

+The aim for this project was to build a full-stack, blockchain-based, Web3 car dealership/marketplace.

+The smart contract was developed with Solidity, tested with the HardHat toolbox in TypeScript, and deployed with Ethers.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).